Sint Eustatius: Capture by British Admiral George Rodney 1781

-A series of disastrous French and British occupations of Sint Eustatius from 1795 to 1815 diverted trade to the occupiers' islands.
-St. Eustatius' economy collapsed, and the merchants, including the Jews left.
+A series of French and British occupations of Sint Eustatius from 1795 to 1815 during the French Revolutionary and Napoleonic Wars diverted trade to the occupiers' islands.
+St. Eustatius's economy collapsed, and the merchants, including the Jews left.
 St. Eustatius reverted permanently to Dutch control from 1816.

 At its peak, St. Eustatius may have had a largely transient population of about 10,000 people.
 Most were engaged in commercial and maritime interests.
 A census list of 1790 gives a total population (free and enslaved people combined) of 8,124.
-Commerce revived after the British left.
+Commerce revived after the island returned to Dutch control.
 Many of the merchants (including the Jews) returned to the island.
-However, French and British occupations from 1795 disrupted trade and also the North-Americans, now globally recognised as an independent nation, had meanwhile developed their own trading network and did not need St. Eustatius anymore.
+However, the French and British occupations disrupted trade and also the Americans, now globally recognised as an independent nation, had meanwhile developed their own trading network and did not need St. Eustatius anymore.
 The island was eclipsed by other Dutch ports, such as those on the islands of Curaçao and Sint Maarten.
 During the last years of the 18th century Statia developed trade in bay rum.
 The economy declined in the early 19th century.
 From about 1795 the population declined, dropping to 921 in 1948.